Member Rights and Responsibilities

 - To receive services that are appropriate and are not denied or reduced solely because of diagnosis, type of illness, or medical condition.

-- To receive assistance from both SCDHHS and the MCO in understanding the requirements and benefits of the MCO's plan.
+- To receive assistance from both SCDHHS and First Choice in understanding the requirements and benefits of the plan.

-- To receive oral interpretation services at no cost for all non-English languages, not just those identified as prevalent.
+- To receive oral interpretation services free of charge for all non-English languages, not just those identified as prevalent.

 - To be notified that oral interpretation is available and how to access those services.

-- As a potential member, to receive information about the basic features of managed care; which populations may or may not enroll in the program and the MCO's responsibilities for Coordination of Care in a timely manner in order make an informed choice.
+- As a member and/or potential member, to receive information about the basic features of managed care, which populations may or may not enroll in the program and First Choice responsibilities for coordination of care in a timely manner in order make an informed choice.

-- To receive information on the MCO's services, to include, but not limited to:
+- To receive information on First Choice services, to include, but not limited to:

-- Names, locations, telephone numbers of and non-English language spoken by current contracted providers, including at a minimum, primary care physicians, specialists, and hospitals.
+- Names, locations, phone numbers of and non-English language spoken by current contracted providers, including at a minimum, primary care physicians, specialists, and hospitals.

 - Providers not accepting new patients.

-- Benefits not offered by the MCO but available to members and how to obtain those benefits, including how transportation is provided.
+- Benefits not offered by First Choice but available to members and how to obtain those benefits, including how transportation is provided.

-- To receive notice of any significant changes in the benefits package at least thirty (30) days before the intended effective date of the change.
+- To receive notice of any significant changes in the benefits package at least thirty (30) calendar days before the intended effective date of the change.
+Notice of changes can be made by letter or included in the member newsletter.
 The benefits package includes services, benefits, and providers.

 - To receive detailed information on emergency and after-hours coverage, to include, but not limited to:

-- What constitutes an Emergency Medical Condition, emergency services, and Post-Stabilization Services.
+- What constitutes an emergency medical condition, emergency services and post-stabilization services.

-- To receive the MCO's policy on referrals for specialty care and other benefits not provided by the member's PCP.
+- To receive First Choice policy on referrals for specialty care and other benefits not provided by the member's PCP.

-- To have his or her privacy protected in accordance with the privacy requirements in 45 CFR parts 160 and 164 subparts A and E, to the extent that they are applicable.
+- Have his or her privacy protected in accordance with the privacy requirements in 45 CFR parts 160 and 164 subparts A and E to the extent that they are applicable.

-- To exercise these rights without adversely affecting the way the MCO, its providers or SCDHHS treat the members.
+- To exercise these rights without adversely affecting the way First Choice, its providers or SCDHHS treat the members.

-- To have a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.
+- To have a candid discussion of appropriate or medically necessary treatment options for his or her conditions, regardless of cost or benefit coverage.